-Newcastle upon Tyne Hospitals NHS Foundation Trust employs around 13,500 staff and operates on two major hospital sites – the Freeman Hospital and the Royal Victoria Infirmary.
-As well as delivering community health services to the city’s 273,000 residents we provide of range of highly specialised services both regionally and internationally.
+The Newcastle upon Tyne Hospitals NHS Foundation Trust employs around 16,000 staff and inpatient care is based on two major hospital sites – the Freeman Hospital and the Royal Victoria Infirmary, which incorporates the Great North Children’s Hospital.

 Our patients rated the ‘overall experience’ at Newcastle Hospitals as the best in the North East.